chiranjeevim27/Handwritten-Image-classification/README.md

 ### Data Preparation

 The MNIST dataset is used for training and testing.
-It is loaded and preprocessed in the Jupyter notebook `Image-classification.ipynb`.
+It is loaded and preprocessed in the Jupyter notebook `image-classification.ipynb`.

 ### Installation